-I was significantly involved in the design and delivery of a new 'Additive Biofabrication' Laboratory at the University of Nottingham purpose built for bioprinting.
+Additionally, I was involved in the design and delivery of the 'Additive Biofabrication' Laboratory at the University of Nottingham, purpose built for bioprinting.

 Bone tissue engineering and in vitro modelling of bone.